Anesthesia Technician School & Career Questions Answered

 - Delivery rooms

 What Is the Average Anesthesia Tech Salary?

 There are additional factors that can determine your pay level as well.
-For example, hospitals tend to pay higher than average wages.
-And the states with the highest average wages include Tennessee, Alaska, New Mexico, Washington, and Massachusetts.1
+For example, hospitals tend to pay higher-than-average wages.
+And the states with the highest average wages include Tennessee, Alaska, New Mexico, Washington, and Massachusetts.

 What Is the Job Outlook?

 As mentioned above, anesthesia technicians fall into the health technologist occupational group.
-And health technologist jobs are expected to grow in number by 15 percent or higher in the decade from 2016 to 2026.2 This is largely due to a growing demand for health care services for some of the following reasons:
+And employment projections from the BLS show that health technologist jobs are expected to grow in number by 17 percent in the decade from 2018 to 2028.
+This is largely due to a growing demand for health care services for some of the following reasons:

 - Overall, the population is growing, so, naturally, more people will require health care.

 - The elderly population is also growing, and seniors tend to require more health care services.

 - The number of people with chronic diseases and conditions is growing, which typically leads to an increase in medical procedures.

 What Steps Can I Start Taking Today?